Tineco vs Dyson: Which Vacuum Brand Performs Better in Real Tests?

 Here are the results for all models.

 Every vacuum in the list did exceptionally well, scoring in the high 90s.
-The V10 is the winner on the list and the only option with a 100% score.
+The V10 is the winner on the list and the only option with a perfect score of 100%.

-Tineco vacuums have a cleaner pick-up than Dyson vacuums if you compare the standard brush attachments.
+Tineco vacuums have a cleaner pickup than Dyson vacuums when comparing the standard brush attachments.

-And it provides better cushion thanks to the rubber wheels versus the ball system of Dyson that can scratch the surface if sand sticks on it.
+And it provides a better cushion thanks to the rubber wheels versus the ball system of Dyson, which can scratch the surface if sand sticks on it.

-If you continuously have to deal with sand, I recommend getting a soft roller attachment for efficiency purposes.
+If you frequently encounter sand, I recommend investing in a soft roller attachment for increased efficiency.

 Edge cleaning comparison

-Let’s look at how each vacuum compares cleaning edges.
+Let’s look at how each vacuum compares in cleaning edges.
 So for this test, I scattered pet litter in the corner of my home office.
-It also has a quarter-inch crevice near the wall, so it doubles as a crevice test.
+It also features a quarter-inch crevice near the wall, making it a useful tool for crevice testing.

 Tineco vs Dyson edge cleaning

-The Dyson V8 and V10 did the best factoring efficiency and the amount of dirt it picked up.
+The Dyson V8 and V10 performed best in terms of factoring efficiency and the amount of dirt they collected.

 These two options left the least amount of pet litter.
 One reason why these models did better than any of the Tineco vacuums is the wider roller.